LaunchCodeEducation/web-fundamentals/studios/README.md

 (Walkthrough only)

-Adding some utility functions.
+Add user registration and login form handling.
+Store new users in the database.

 [Work on Flicklist 7](flicklist/7/)

 ### Flicklist 8

-Add user authentication, add `owner` field to the model
+Add login and logout behaviors with cookies.

 [Work on Flicklist 8](flicklist/8/)